fossas/fossa-cli/docs/features/strategy-command-selection.md

 and sometimes they may test that the command is of a particular minimum version or supports some capability.
 FOSSA refers to these flags as _evaluation flags_.

-If the command, run with the _evaluation flag_, exits with a non-zero exit code FOSSA CLI determines that the candidate command is unsuitable and moves on to the next candidate.
+If the command, run with the _evaluation flags_, exits with a non-zero exit code FOSSA CLI determines that the candidate command is unsuitable and moves on to the next candidate.
 If no suitable command is found, the overall strategy fails.